MagicFishgit/prettyweather/README.md

 A weather website that displays weather information for any location using OpenWeather API and I'm going to try and make it look pretty :)

 Important:
-You need an API from openweathermap.org in order for this to work.
+You need an API Key from openweathermap.org in order for this to work.

 1. Create Openweather account.
 2. Create API Key